IntersectMBO/plutus/docs/ethereum-contracts/README.md

 supply or the number of tokens owned by a specified individual, or allow a user to transfer funds to another user, and so on.

-There's a list of ERC-20 tokens at https://bloxy.info/list_tokens/ERC20
+There's a list of current ERC-20 tokens at https://bloxy.info/list_tokens/ERC20 (this is just the top 2500: there are lots more).

 Users may wish to trade one ERC-20 for another, and this can be done using a _decentralised exchange_ (or _DEX_): these are generally